mjrgh/lwcloneu2/readme.md

 There are project files for Visualstudio 2008 Express and Visualstudio 2012 Express.
 The VS 2012 solution supports creating a 64 bit DLL.
+[Correction: The build has been updated to VS 2017 -mjr, Oct 2018]